 - The Project is proposing water system improvements that include providing a "looped" system between Croton Dam Road and Narragansett Avenue which includes installing a new 8" water main through the Project Site within the new roadways. - The Proposed Project would follow the NYS Energy Conservation Code and the Town's NY Stretch Energy Code 2020. - Con Edison would be able to adequately service the increase in demand by providing upgrades to existing services to the Project Site as needed.
-Extension of existing onsite service lines

-- would need to be provided to service the proposed buildings in accordance with New York State Public Service Commission requirements. - The Proposed Project would underground all electrical and gas service lines on the Project Site, however utilities along Croton Dam Road would remain in the existing condition. - Final design and determination of energy source would be undertaken during Site Plan review.
+Extension of existing onsite service lines would need to be provided to service the proposed buildings in accordance with New York State Public Service Commission requirements. - The Proposed Project would underground all electrical and gas service lines on the Project Site, however utilities along Croton Dam Road would remain in the existing condition.